Irvings11/Data-Analysis-Pet-Projects/divorce/README.md

 - periods/X/value	Number of divorces in the specified year

 💡Insights
-- We have found out that year that have most number of divorce is - 2019!, and for the marriage, most number of marriage was in - 2013!
+- 🧨 The highest number of divorces was recorded in 2019.
+- 💍 The highest number of marriages occurred in 2013.
 <img width="1179" height="690" alt="download" src="https://github.com/user-attachments/assets/d7418bd0-bb36-4d23-80f9-c42bcf477cc0" />